mspencedm/Software-Dev-DnD/Locations/AurorasHeart.md

 Aurora's Heart is not only a hub for trade and learning but also a place of magical commerce.
 The Elemental Emporium entices patrons with elemental-infused wares, creating a market atmosphere where fire, water, air, and earth converge.

 In this city, where the sea's embrace meets the magic of other realms, Aurora's Heart stands as a beacon of discovery, offering a tapestry of experiences that blend maritime charm with mystical enchantment.

+## Current Happenings and Notes

+### Cutbacks

+The city will announce that they will be paying half their usual price for items looted in the forst - much harder if not near impossible to make a good living on that.

+Repurcussions I'm sure will occur

+### The Rumor

+Rumors about stuff getting stolen continue.

+As far as werewolves, no one knows anything about them.
+At all.
+Completely stumped.

+### The Arcane Academy's Secret

+The Arcane Academy is secretly researching the cure to werewolf bites and stopping people from turning into werewolves.
+Tests so far have been unsuccessful but it's hard to figure out since they all become werewolves.

 ## The Port